-Although individuals mostly desire weight loss to not only look but feel their best, we must not forget about the repercussions of a large waistline.
-In fact, a sizable waist circumference can raise the likelihood of metabolic syndrome, a cluster of conditions shown to increase the risk of heart disease, stroke, and diabetes.
+Individuals mostly desire weight loss to look and feel their best.
+However, we must not forget about the repercussions of a large waistline.
+In fact, an increased waist circumference increases the risk of metabolic syndrome, a cluster of conditions shown to increase the risk of heart disease, stroke, and diabetes.

 Worst Foods for Belly Fat